Cancer treatments and fertility, having a family after cancer

 As a result of significant advances in cancer treatment, however, more and more patients are surviving their cancers and they are therefore very interested in subsequent fertility.
 After winning their battle against their disease, they understandably have high expectations for a successful outcome.
-Fortunately, there have been many recent advances in gamete (egg or sperm) and embryo cryopreservation that allow us to offer these patients significant hope for achieving a family of their own.
+Fortunately, there have been many recent advances in egg, sperm and embryo freezing that allow us to offer these patients significant hope for achieving a family of their own.

 Fertility threatening treatments, whether for cancer or other types of chronic disease such as rheumatoid arthritis or others, primarily include chemotherapy, radiation therapy and surgery.
 Factors to consider when trying to determine the best alternatives and approaches for fertility preservation include the age of the patient, the site of treatment, and the types of medication or other therapy that will be administered to treat the underlying disease.

 Cancer treatments that can affect male and female fertility